apusahas/HAUT-MONDE-apps-node/README.md

 # Node Applications for The HAUT MONDE Book Club powered by WorkOS

-Example applications demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for SSO and Directory Sync.
+Example applications demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for SSO and Directory Sync
 **➞ Please check the individual folders above for setup directions.**

 ## For more information, please see the following guides: